BWHQ Recommends! My Favorite Resources, Products, etc.

 To see a curated list of bird feeders that I own, you will want to head to the BWHQ store on Amazon.
 There are just too many feeders to list here.
 Amazon also made it super easy for me to organize the feeders and other supplies into categories, such as hummingbirds, cardinals, or squirrel-proof options.

 You can also check out the link below to read descriptions of my favorite bird feeders that I use at my feeding station.

 Bird Feeding Pole:

 - If you don’t want to make your own pole (like I did in my yard), then the Squirrel Stopper is easily the best pre-made option.
-I used it for many years, and no squirrel ever got to my feeders.
+I used it for many years, and no squirrels ever got to the feeders.